ladhane/starapps-task/README.md

 Folder named Airplanes containes the second task.
   1. In the index.js file inside this folder line 21 const arr=[...] is the input array.
-  2. To run this file use `node index.js` command
+  2. To run this file use `node index.js` command.